If you want to start a new website – be it for business purposes or a personal project – there are two main paths you can take:

 3. Do you want to use a WordPress theme or get a completely custom design made?

-There are more than 4,500 free themes available in the official directory and probably 2-5x that in the premium market.
+There are more than 4,500 best flexible themes available in the official directory and probably 2-5x that in the premium market.

 With all that abundance, finding a theme that’s 99% perfect for your needs isn’t hard … time-consuming – yes, but hard – no!